Bach-Stammhaus

 Nearby Attractions

-1. St. George’s Church: This historical church is known for its beautiful architecture and musical heritage, often hosting concerts and events celebrating Bach’s work.
+1. St. George’s Church: This historic church is known for its beautiful architecture and may feature music events, adding to the area’s musical heritage.

 Insider Tips